-- All first and second year students under the age of 21 and not living with parents/guardians in a 40-mile radius from campus are required to live on campus.
+- All first and second year students under the age of 21 and not living with parents/guardians in Grand Junction are required to live on campus in a residence hall.

 Please take a moment to explore our residence hall offerings.
 Whether you prefer a traditional room, suite, semi-suite, or an apartment, we know you’ll feel comfortable in your home away from home.